pinot-contrib/pinot-docs/reference/troubleshooting/troubleshoot-multi-stage-query-engine.md

 We are continuously improving the v2 multi-stage query engine.
 A few limitations to call out:

+### Zero downtime upgrade is not supported for multi-stage queries
+Pinot supports zero downtime upgrades in ingestion and queries running in single-stage engine.
+However, it is not supported in multi-stage queries.
+This engine is still being actively developed and some of the new features require to break protocol compatibility.

+This basically means that two servers or one server and one broker using different Pinot versions may not be able to communicate with each other.
+Therefore during the upgrade process, multi-stage queries may fail with GRPC errors failing due to protocol incompatibility or bad requests.

 ### Support for multi-value columns is limited

 Support for multi-value columns is limited to projections, and predicates must use the `arrayToMv` function.
 For example, to successfully run the following query: